rnapier/virtual-conf-howto/index.md

 That doesn't fix everything, but it's a start.

 When I speak at conferences, I generally turn off wi-fi entirely, but that's not possible in a virtual conference.
 But do turn off everything you can.
 Quit all programs other than Keynote (and Xcode if you need it).
-You may need to run some number of programs for the conference, including possibly a web browser, but if you can quit it, quit it.
+You may need to run other programs for the conference, including possibly a web browser, but if you can quit it, quit it.

 Also, remember to silence your phone and your watch.
 (I always forget about my watch, and it chirps at me at weird times....)